shiraji/kenkenpa/README.md

 ## What is `@Land`?

 When children hop to another circle, they 'land' the next circle. `@Land` is an annotation that represents "Run this method when the current state became this state."
 This annotation is useful when the state have the same initialization steps.
+Annotated method must not have parameters.
+Also, `void` should be return type.
+(You can still set return type but you have no way to get the return value)

 ```java
 @KenKenPa("CIRCLE1")